jbush001/NyuziProcessor/hardware/README.md

 "[value change dump](http://en.wikipedia.org/wiki/Value_change_dump)"
 format in the current working directory.
 This can be with a waveform viewer like [GTKWave](http://gtkwave.sourceforge.net/).
-Waveform files get big quickly.
-Even running a minute of simulation can produce hundreds of megabytes of trace data.
+Waveform files get enormous quickly.
+Even running a minute of simulation will produce gigabytes of trace data.
+A trick to reduce the size is to use verilator pragmas to selectively disable tracing for modules.
+Working in hardware/testbench/soc_tb.sv, start by disabling all tracing:

+    +/*verilator tracing_off*/
+     module soc_tb(

+Then, selectively re-enable it for modules you are interested in by adding a pragma above the module instantiation:

+    /*verilator tracing_on*/
+    my_module module_i_want_to_trace(.*);
+    /*verilator tracing_off*/

 ### Support for VCS: